VannyCon/JobSeek/README.md

 *Flutter Extentions <br>

-Navigate to the Project Directory:
-`cd JobSeek`

 ## Note
 This Project is for my Subject Event-Driven Programming, it is my first time to made this with the help of CHATGPT.

 ## Getting Started
-Step 1: DOnwload this Repository
+Step 1: Donwload this Repository
-Step 2: Open In VS Code (Make Sure that flutter is Already Set up, if not the Start Looking for Videos/Site how to Install) Step 3: Run in Terminal this
+Step 2: Open In VS Code, Navigate the path (Make Sure that flutter is Already Set up, if not the Start Looking for Videos/Site how to Install)
+Step 3: Run in Terminal this
 `flutter pub get` (then the Errors will be fixed)
 Step 4: run again this in terminal